 TL;DR

-Here’s a selection of some old stuff that I’m proud of:
+Here’s a selection of some old stuff under my birth name that I’m proud of:

 mr_mark_dollin – Music Archive

 Between 1996 to 2012, from the ages of 16 to 32, I created and posted music under the name of mr_mark_dollin (or mmd for short).
-For quite some time, the works I put out there on the internet were available via markdollin.com – which is a domain name I have unfortunately lost control of.
+For quite some time, the works I put out there on the internet were available via the lost website markdollin.com – all of which are names I’m not using any more since transitioning.
 So, in the spirit of honouring this phase of my creative work, I have gathered a ‘mmd archive’ here for public reference.
-These are not all of the songs I wrote in that period, but what is here does best represent my creative evolution.
+These are not all of the songs I wrote in that period, but what is here does best represent my early creative struggles and evolution.

 All these works were created in my ‘home studios’ (bedrooms, living rooms and other make-shift spaces), representing a journey of learning how to write, record, program, produce, mix and master my own music.
 The majority were made on primitive digital sampling software called ‘trackers’; so early work in particular lacks the gloss of modern digital fidelity and DSP effects; and lacking from my own side with limited musical ability and mixing technique.